Look for Moments of Inspiration, Hope and Joy

 • Feeling the anguish of a mother who randomly entered my office and started describing her son’s serious mental illness and his difficulties in engaging in appropriate treatment.
 She was visibly relieved to learn of some additional treatment options and resources in the community to help her son.

-• Appreciating the courage and determination of my wife, who despite having a broken foot, made it to California and back on our family vacation, despite weathering the difficulties and discomfort of getting around from place to place wearing a moon boot on a knee scooter.
+• Appreciating the courage and determination of my wife, who despite having a broken foot, made it through our family vacation, despite weathering the difficulties and discomfort of getting around from place to place wearing a moon boot on a knee scooter.

-• Watching our 18-year-old daughter blossom into a lovely, bright, kind young woman, full of hopes and dreams for her future, yearning for independence and ready to conquer the world (which I think she will!).
+• Watching our daughter blossom into a lovely, bright, kind young woman, embarking on her career and working to fulfill her hopes and dreams for a happy and healthy future.

-• Having a sense of pride in the accomplishments of the many fine students I have helped train, who are now forging their own paths and making a difference as they teach, conduct research or provide clinical care to patients.
+• Having a sense of pride in the accomplishments of the many fine young psychologists I have helped train, who are now forging their own paths and making a difference as they teach, conduct research or provide clinical care to patients.

 • Laughing uncontrollably to the point of tears while having dinner and sharing memories with a dear friend I hadn’t seen in over twenty years, and immediately feeling all of the years fall away as though we were both young again.